What are Community Legal Grants?

-Community Legal Grants support projects that improve understanding of civil legal issues and the Victorian justice system, where there is evidence of community need.
-Community Legal Grants are for projects up to $20,000.
+Community Legal Grants provide up to $20,000 to support projects that improve community understanding of civil legal issues where there is a demonstrated community need.

 Priority will be given to applications that can demonstrate the following: